hoachnt/YanghoScript/README.md

 ## Usage

 After installation, you can use YanghoScript to execute programs written in this language.
-Open the `code.yangho` file and write your YanghoScript code in it.
+Open the `code.ys` file and write your YanghoScript code in it.

 Example code: